Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/des.rst

 .. toctree::
    :maxdepth: 1

-DES (Data Encryption Algorithm) is to encipher and decipher 64 bit data blocks using 64 bit key.
+DES (Data Encryption Algorithm) is to encipher and decipher 64 bit data blocks using 64-bit key.
 The key is scheduled to construct 16 round keys.
 These round keys are used in encryption and decryption flow.

 In DES specification, data blocks and keys are composed of bits numbered from left to right, meaning that the left most bit is bit one.

 3DES (Triple DES) is an enhancement of DES.
-It needs 3 keys, and consists of 3 rounds of DES.
+It needs three keys, and consists of three rounds of DES.

 Algorithm Flow
 =======================